-People will not grow into Christ-likeness if they do not line up with who He is and what He says.
-Jesus is Truth, with a capital T. In John 1:1, Jesus is called "the Word."
-He is God Incarnate, come to this earth "full of grace and truth” (Jn.
-1:14) to take us out of darkness and into His glorious light.
-We are then to "live as children of light (for the fruit of the light consists in all goodness, righteousness and truth) and find out what pleases the Lord" (Eph.
+People won’t grow into Christ-likeness if they don’t line up with who He is and what He says.
+Jesus is Truth, with a capital T. Scripture refers to Jesus as "the Word" (Jn.
+1:1).
+He is God Incarnate (Matt.
+1:23), come to this earth "full of grace and truth” (Jn.
+1:14) to take us out of darkness and bring us into His glorious light.
+We then can "live as children of light (for the fruit of the light consists in all goodness, righteousness and truth) and find out what pleases the Lord" (Eph.
 5:8-10).
-We are to let our light shine before men (Matt.
+We can let our light shine before others (Matt.
 5:16) which includes truth shining through our lives into the darkness around us.

-The Church must stand on and align with the Truth if we are going to be the "pillar and foundation of truth" God intends for us to be in the world (1 Tim.
+The Church must stand on and align with the Truth to be the "pillar and foundation of truth" that God intends for us to be in the world (1 Tim.
 3:15).
 Otherwise all we have is an empty creed that does little to affect change in this world.
 It's easy to say we believe something but another thing to act on it.
-James 2:19 says that even the demons believe.
+James 2:19 cautions that even the demons believe.

 Go To: Main Christ-like Character Page - Other Leader Basics - Leader Qualities - Leader Skills - Practicum